 Are you ready for Thanksgiving Dessert ideas?
 If you haven’t already, it’s time to start thinking about your Thanksgiving menu, and what Easy Thanksgiving Desserts you are going to make!
-I can’t believe that Thanksgiving Day is this week.
+I can’t believe that Thanksgiving Day is in a week.
 I’m usually the Thanksgiving host in my family, and I’m all about keeping things simple.
 I’m a fan of easy Thanksgiving dinner menus, delicious easy Thanksgiving desserts, and spending a Happy Turkey Day with my family.
-Today I’m sharing some of my favorite easy Thanksgiving dessert recipes, a new chocolate pecan pie recipe, as well as some great Turkey Day Hacks.
+Today I’m sharing some of my favorite easy Thanksgiving dessert recipes and a chocolate pecan pie recipe.

 I feel like Thanksgiving is one of those events that can get a little, well, stressful.
 There is a lot of food to be made, a lot of people around and a lot of messes to be cleaned up before the day is done.
 And naturally you want to make your house sparkle and shine and be spotlessly clean before inviting the entire family over to mess it up.
-While I love to entertain, I’ll be honest that it stresses me out just a bit, so I’m all about keeping things easy.
+While I love to entertain, I’ll be honest that it stresses me out just a bit.
+So I’m all about keeping things easy.
 Here are some of my favorite easy Thanksgiving desserts.
 These are the Thanksgiving dessert recipes that I make most years.